MicrosoftDocs/sql-docs/docs/integration-services/install-windows/install-integration-services.md

 -   On the **Feature Selection** page, under **Shared Features**, select **Integration Services**.

+-   Under **Instance Features**, optionally select **Database Engine Services** to host the SSIS Catalog database, `SSISDB`, to store, manage, run, and monitor SSIS packages.

--   To install managed assemblies for [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] programming, also select **Client Tools SDK**.
+-   To install managed assemblies for [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] programming, also under **Shared Features**, select **Client Tools SDK**.

 > [!NOTE]
 > Some [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] components that you can select for installation on the **Feature Selection** page of the Setup Wizard install a partial subset of [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] components.
 These components are useful for specific tasks, but the functionality of [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] is limited.
 For example, the **Database Engine Services** option installs the [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] components required for the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Import and Export Wizard.
 To ensure a complete installation of [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)], you must select **Integration Services** on the **Feature Selection** page.

-### Installing on a Dedicated Server for ETL
+### Installing a Dedicated Server for ETL

-To use a dedicated server for extraction, transformation, and loading (ETL) processes, we recommend that you install a local instance of the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] when you install [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)]. [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] typically stores packages in an instance of the [!INCLUDE[ssDE](../../includes/ssde-md.md)] and relies on [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent for scheduling those packages.
+To use a dedicated server for extraction, transformation, and loading (ETL) processes, install a local instance of the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] when you install [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)]. [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] typically stores packages in an instance of the [!INCLUDE[ssDE](../../includes/ssde-md.md)] and relies on [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent for scheduling those packages.
 If the ETL server does not have an instance of the [!INCLUDE[ssDE](../../includes/ssde-md.md)], you have to schedule or run packages from a server that does have an instance of the [!INCLUDE[ssDE](../../includes/ssde-md.md)].
 As a result, the packages are not running on the ETL server, but instead on the server from which they are started.
 As a result, the resources of the dedicated ETL server are not being used as intended.
 Furthermore, the resources of other servers may be strained by the running ETL processes

 ### Configuring SSIS Event Logging